tom-seddon/b2/doc/Building-on-Windows.md

 # Notes

-- Because of the way cmake works, there are 40+ projects in the solution.
-Even though most are never used, they're still there cluttering the place up.
+- Because of the way cmake works, there are 50+ projects in the solution.
+Even though most are rarely used, they're still there cluttering the place up.
 You just have to put up with this

 # Running the automated tests

+To run from the command line, run `make run_tests_vs2019 CONFIG=<<config>>`, supplying the config of interest (`Debug`, `RelWithDebInfo` or `Final`).
+This will run the tests in parallel according to PC core count.

-Set the startup project to be `visual_studio_test_runner`, build, and run.
-This runs the full set of tests, such as it is, and takes about 4 minutes on my laptop.
+To run in the debugger, set the Visual Studio startup project to be `visual_studio_test_runner`, build, and run.
+This runs the full set of tests, such as it is, one test at a time.

-You can exclude the slow tests with the `visual_studio_test_runner_subset` project, which finishes in about 5 seconds.
+You can exclude the particularly slow tests with the `visual_studio_test_runner_subset` project, which will finish a bit more quickly.

 If you have the child process debugging tool installed, the debugger will attach to each test case as it is executed.
 This does add overhead but makes debugging a lot easier.

-Each test case has its own project in the solution, so you can also run them independently.
+Individual tests can be run by setting each one as the startup project.